tomaszwolk/10xMovies/.ai/api-plan.md

 ## 1. Resources

 - **Users**: Represents application users.
-Corresponds to `auth.users` table managed by Supabase/Django Auth.
+Corresponds to `public.users_user` (custom Django user with UUID PK).
 User-specific data like preferences is handled via the `/api/me/` endpoint.
 - **Platforms**: Represents VOD streaming platforms.
 Corresponds to the `platform` table.
 This is mostly read-only data for the frontend.
 - **Movies**: Represents movie data from the IMDb dataset.
 Corresponds to the `movie` table.
 Primarily used for searching.
 - **UserMovies**: Represents the relationship between a user and a movie (watchlist, watched history).
 Corresponds to the `user_movie` table.
 This is the main resource for user interactions.